Keep Your Pets Safe this Halloween

 Especially when kids are trick-or-treating and knocking on your door, it is important to keep your anxious pup in a separate room with a door or a gate.
 If your dog runs outside every time you open the door, is aggressive with new people, or is generally anxious when there is too much activity, putting them into a separate room with a calm environment can keep them from getting hurt or hurting others.

 Make sure to put your pets favorite toy and bed in the room where they will be riding out the holiday.
 You may also find that playing classical music at a low volume helps keep them calm.
-Additionally, give them a toy that will occupy their mind for a bit (for example, a treat puzzle toy or a toy with peanut butter inside).
+I play classical music at my rescue farms, and it has worked beautifully.
+Additionally, try giving them a toy that will occupy their mind for a bit (for example, a treat puzzle toy or a toy with peanut butter inside).
 Check on them periodically and give them lots of snuggles.

 One of the biggest concerns on holidays — especially holidays when the door is being opened constantly — is a pet running away.
 Pay close attention to your dogs and cats when opening the door if you have chosen not to give them their own space.

 When going outside, make sure to leash your dog, even if you normally don’t.
 Loud noises like fireworks, knocking, and kids yelling can set your dog into panic mode and send them running.
 Unfortunately, they may not run home and can become lost.
 Leash your pup and remember that if they are panicking, they should not be around small children.

 We have all been guilty of dressing our dogs up for Halloween, and for good reason.
 It can be adorable to see your dog dressed up as a cowboy or a little turtle.
 But it is important to avoid costumes with beading made of lead or zinc.
 If your pet is prone to chewing the costume off, swallowing lead or zinc can be toxic.